|Founded||Founded in 1970 by Lucky in or near Logan Square|

 The Latin Lovers then withdrew from the Maniac Familia and started hanging out with Spanish Cobras and Orquestra Albanies that were with the rival “Insane Familia.”
 The Cobras took the Latin Lovers into the Insane Familia and they became the “Universal Insane Latin Lovers.”

-In later years the factions of Milwaukee and Campbell and the original set of Lyndale and Campbell would close down.
+In later years the factions of Milwaukee and Campbell, Lyndale and Campbell would close down.
 The Latin Lovers withdrew forces in order to focus much more on Milwaukee and California, Richmond and Mclean and the suburb of Waukegan, after this move leadership was more stabilized.

 The Latin Lovers had always been small in size but have engaged in vicious gang wars and have been known to be one of the more violent organizations in Chicago.